WMX567/3DPointCloudGeoAug/README.md

 ## 3D Point Cloud Completion with Geometric-Aware Adversarial Augmentation
-This repository contains the implementation for the paper "Point Cloud Completion with Geometric-Aware Adversarial Augmentation", ICPR 2022.
+This repository contains the official implementation for the paper "Point Cloud Completion with Geometric-Aware Adversarial Augmentation", ICPR 2022.

 ### Models